 A meal at a shokudo usually cost around 500 to 1500 yen.
 The menus vary between establishments, but they commonly include noodle dishes such as udon, soba and ramen; rice dishes such as donburi and curry rice; and set meals (teishoku) which include a main dish such as grilled fish, sashimi or tempura in combination with a bowl of rice, miso soup and pickles.
 Water or tea is provided for free, while a selection of soft drinks and alcoholic beverages is also usually available.

 Many shokudo offer little in the way of English (except around tourist sites frequented by foreign travelers).
-Sometimes they will have food samples near the entrance that you can use to order from, but the menus are often handwritten in Japanese and do not usually have pictures.
-In some cases the menu might be written on pieces of paper and hung on the walls.
-Most shokudo offer Western style tables, sometimes alongside Japanese style, low tables on tatami floor.
+Sometimes they will have food samples near the entrance, which you can use to order from, but the menus are often handwritten in Japanese and do not usually have pictures.
+In some cases the menu may be written on pieces of paper hung on the walls.
+Most shokudo offer Western-style tables, sometimes alongside tatami floor seating.